 Open surgery: You will receive general anesthesia before having open surgery.
 The surgeon makes a cut (incision) to open your skin.
-He’ll gently push the hernia back into place, tie it off, or remove it.
-Then he’ll close the weak area of the muscle -- where the hernia pushed through -- with stitches.
+They’ll gently push the hernia back into place, tie it off, or remove it.
+Then they’ll close the weak area of the muscle -- where the hernia pushed through -- with stitches.
 For larger hernias, your surgeon may add a piece of flexible mesh for extra support.
 It’ll help keep the hernia from coming back.

 Laparoscopic surgery: In this surgery, your abdomen is inflated with a harmless gas.
 This gives the surgeon a better look of your organs.
-He’ll make a few small incisions (cuts) near the hernia.
-He’ll insert a thin tube with a tiny camera on the end (laparoscope).
+They’ll make a few small incisions (cuts) near the hernia.
+They’ll insert a thin tube with a tiny camera on the end (laparoscope).
 The surgeon uses images from the laparoscope as a guide to repair the hernia with mesh.
 For laparoscopic surgery, you’ll receive general anesthesia.

 Recovery is usually faster with laparoscopic surgery: On average, patients are back to their normal routine a week sooner than with open surgery.

 What kind of surgery you’ll need often depends on the size, type, and location of your hernia.
 Your doctor will also consider your lifestyle, health, and age.

 This type of operation is normally very safe.
 But like all surgeries, having your hernia removed comes with a number of possible complications.
 They include:

 - Blood clots: These can develop because you’re under anesthesia and don’t move for a long period of time.

 - Pain: In most cases, the area will be sore as you heal.
 But some people develop chronic, long-lasting pain after surgery for a groin hernia, for example.
 Experts think the procedure may damage certain nerves.
 Laparoscopic surgery may cause less pain than an open procedure.